Skip to main content

 What is Equity?

-Equity is the consistent and systematic fair, just, and impartial treatment of all individuals, including people who belong to underserved communities that have been denied such treatment.
+Equity is the consistent and systematic treatment of all individuals in a fair, just, and impartial manner, including people who belong to communities that have been denied such treatment.
 NRCS customers are the most important visitors to the agency.
 Our customers are not reliant on NRCS staff, the NRCS staff relies on our customers to be a successful and accomplished federal entity.
 For such a profound situation, NRCS must provide all our customers with the opportunity to learn, grow, and thrive, regardless of their circumstances.
 Program history does not reflect continuous recognition and awarding to underserved farmers and ranchers.
 Without Equity, the systemic recognition and awarding has too often resulted in continued acceptance of those that are already set up for success…with Equity, NRCS will change this.

 We must first understand and be able to identify the equity dimension and its impact.
 Although the terms ‘equality’ and ‘equity’ are sometimes used interchangeably, the two convey significantly different ideas.
 Equity is about fairness, while equality is about resemblance.

-Executive Order 13985, “Advancing Racial Equity and Support for Underserved Communities Through the Federal Government”, directs federal agencies to examine the services it provides and develop a plan for addressing:
+Released in January 2021, Executive Order (EO) 13985, “Advancing Racial Equity and Support for Underserved Communities Through the Federal Government”, directs federal agencies to examine the services it provides and develop a plan for addressing:

 (i) any barriers to full and equal participation in programs identified pursuant to section 5(a) of this order; and